Choosing Car Insurance Deductibles

 If you’re deciding between a $500 deductible versus a $1,000 deductible — or any other option — consider how frequently you plan on using your coverage.
 Are you loaning or leasing your vehicle, in which case you'll need to keep it in near-perfect condition?
 Do you carry a driver on your policy who is less experienced behind the wheel — like a teenager?
 If you’re worried about your teen damaging your vehicle, a lower deductible might help assuage your fears about future expenses.

 Car insurance has an annoying habit of working as a double-edged sword: the more you use it, the more expensive it is.
 This is especially true with your collision deductible.
 Insurance companies often see collision claims as at-fault accidents, which will affect your rate.
 An at-fault collision may remain on your insurance record for three years.
-This means your premium will be increased for three years following an at-fault claim.
+This means your premium will increase for three years after an at-fault claim.
 This can refer to a liability claim or collision.

 Accident Premium After Accident